isomerpages/nlb-reference/_singapore-people/l-lim-tze-peng.md

 Bilingual text (English and Simplified Chinese) published in conjunction with the similarly-titled exhibition held at the Nanyang Academy of Fine Arts in June 2006; correspondingly includes full-colour reproductions of the Lim works mounted.

+- Tan, Y. J. (2018).
+[Redefining the archaic: the art of Lim Tze Peng](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=203211880).
+Singapore: Melvin Poh.
+(Call no.: RSING 759.95957 LIM)

+This book is mainly divided into 11 sections which introduces the reader to the different periods of Lim Tze Peng’s artistic career, the major themes of his artworks and the style that he adopted.
+Images of the Lim’s works are also included with the essay, to facilitate readers’ appreciation of his works.
+Besides that, the book also included a timeline of the artist and photographs of Lim painting, giving a good overview of Lim’s artistic career.

 * Teo, H. W. (Ed.).
 (2008).
 [Inroads: Lim Tze Peng’s new ink work](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=13212133).
 Singapore: Art Retreat Limited.
 Call no.: RSING 759.95957 LIM